omeka/omeka-s-developer/docs/reference/events.md

 ## View Events

 The `trigger` view helper triggers these events at strategic locations within view templates.
 Use the controller's invokable service name as the event identifier.
+Look for these under `application/config/module.config.php`, under the `controllers` key.
+It name might be listed under either its `invokable` or `factory` key.
+For example, instead of the name being `Omeka\Controller\Admin\ItemController`, it could be `Omeka\Controller\Admin\Item`.
 Use the event's `getTarget()` to get the view renderer.
 Any markup echoed in listeners will render on page.

 ### view.layout